 Most of the backpacks you see in this review are unisex.
 They usually feature adjustable harnesses, so it’s pretty easy to get them to fit you just right.

-However, in some cases there will be men and women specific versions.
-In those cases, the dimensions and weights you see in the product info boxes are of the men’s version of the pack – the women’s is generally a couple inches smaller and several ounces lighter.
+However, in some cases, there will be men and women-specific versions.
+In those cases, the dimensions and weights you see in the product info boxes are of the men’s version of the pack – the women’s is generally a couple of inches smaller and several ounces lighter.